Kawai-Senpai/Py-FlightMatrix-Bridge/README.md

 The project is structured around two primary files:

 - **`bridge.py`**: Implements the core functionalities of shared memory management, handling frames, sensor data, movement commands, and logging.
 - **`utilities.py`**: Provides utility functions to handle timestamps and convert them into human-readable formats.
+It also includes a `DroneController` class for controlling drones.

 ## Table of Contents